tadeograch/technical_test_promtior/README.md

 ```bash
 python client.py "What services does Promtior offer?"
 ```
-Or you can interact with LangServe Playground:
+Or you can interact with LangServe Playground on your browser:
 ```bash
 http://localhost:8000/promtior_chatbot/playground
 ```